ikko/sym/docs/methods.md

   - Method: `SymbolHeadTailView.__init__(self, items: list['Symbol'])`
     Summary: Initializes the SymbolHeadTailView with a list of Symbols.
   - Method: `SymbolHeadTailView.__getitem__(self, item)`
-    Summary: Allows indexing and slicing of the Symbol list within the view.
+    Summary: Allows index and slicing of the Symbol list within the view.
   - Method: `SymbolHeadTailView.__iter__(self) -> Iterator['Symbol']`
     Summary: Returns an iterator for the Symbols in the view.
   - Method: `SymbolHeadTailView.__len__(self)`